day8/re-frame/README.md

 seems a more useful paradigm than plain old map-in-atom.

 Finally, a clarification:  `app-db` doesn't actually have to be a reagent/atom containing a map.
-In theory, re-frame imposes no requirement here.
-It could be a [datascript] database (approach untested).
-But, as you'll see, it does have to be a "reactive datastore" (one that can tell you when it has changed).
-In fact, `app-db` doesn't have to be a single atom either -- the pattern allows for as many as you like,  although our implementation assumes one.
+It could be a [datascript] database.
+In fact, any database which is reactive (can tell you when it changes) would probably do.
+As you'll soon see, we'll be building layers of  "Materialised views" atop this database.
+And they will need to be reactively updated.

-##### Benefits Arising From This Approach
+##### Benefits Arising From Data-In-The-One-Place

 I'm going to quote verbatim from Elm's website: